 LeCroy spent three seasons (2008-10) as Tennessee’s infielders coach and recruiting coordinator under Head Coach Todd Raleigh.
 Prior to his stint in Knoxville, LeCroy served under Raleigh at Western Carolina in 2006 and 2007.
 Prior to his three years as the volunteer assistant coach at Clemson, LeCroy was an assistant coach at nearby Anderson (S.C.) during the 2001 and 2002 seasons.

 During his tenure at Tennessee, he put together a pair of signing classes that ranked among the best in the nation.
 In 2008, his signing class was rated No. 28 in the country by Collegiate Baseball, then his 2009 signing class was ranked No. 14 in the nation according to Baseball America.

 Tennessee totaled 67 home runs in 56 games in 2008, at the time the fifth-best mark in school history.
-A year later, he was a big reason the Volunteers slugged 87 long balls in 55 games, good for the second-highest total in Tenneseee history.
+A year later, he was a big reason the Volunteers slugged 87 long balls in 55 games.

-He led Western Carolina's offense to heights not seen in recent history.
+He led Western Carolina’s offense to heights not seen in recent history.
 In 2007, the Catamounts were in the top 11 in the nation in runs per game, homers per game, slugging percentage, doubles per game and batting average.
-Western Carolina had a 7-2 combined record against the ACC, Big Ten Conference and SEC in 2007 and had a school-record five players picked in the draft.
+Western Carolina had a 7-2 combined record against the ACC, Big Ten Conference and SEC in 2007 and had a school-record five players drafted.

 During the 2005 season, the last of his three years as the volunteer assistant at Clemson, LeCroy contributed to the Tigers’ third-consecutive NCAA Tournament appearance and a trip to the Waco (Texas) Super Regional.
 He was a big reason Taylor Harbin had a stellar .974 fielding percentage along with 28 doubles, 10 homers and 63 RBIs in earning second-team All-America honors as a freshman.

 In 2004, the Tigers hit 73 homers and 149 doubles.
 He coached Brad McCann to an All-America season, as the third-baseman hit .379 with 16 homers and 65 RBIs.